clement-del/hol-dassault/README.md

 This person-level audience is about events

 - In the home page, under Customer, click on audiences, then create audience, build rule
-- Name your segment with "TRIGRAM-label"
+- Please respect this segment label policy for this session "YOUR_TRIGRAM + label"
 - Go to the events tab, search for "page" in the search bar, drag and drop the "page views" event type
 - Click on "page views" in the "browse variables" section to add context to the "page views" event, select "today" instead of "any time"
 - Go to Web/Web page details and drag and drop the "page name" attribute in the "event rules" section, select name="product_X"